sc3/crime-punishment/content/index_rail.md

 <table>
 <tr>
     <th>Open</th>
     <td>Some of the inmate data is available through the Illinois Department of Corrections (IDOC) website.
-Like the County Jail, though, there is no bulk data available except possibly through third parties.</td>
+Like the County Jail, there is no bulk data available except through third parties.</td>
 </tr>
 <tr>
     <th>FOIA</th>
-    <td>The Chicago Justice Project's FOI request to see what other fields the IDOC collects has not been responded to yet.
-It's unclear whether or not they are required to respond.</td>
+    <td>The Chicago Justice Project's FOIA request to see what other fields the IDOC collects has not been responded to yet.</td>
 </tr>
 <tr>
     <th>Unavailable</th>
-    <td>There is likely a lot of unavailable data, such as identifying person information and case info.</td>
+    <td>The Chicago Justice Project's FOIA request to see what other fields the IDOC collects has not been responded to yet.</td>
 </tr>
 </table>